BonfaTex/BEM-paper-presentation/README.md

 ___

-If you want to find out more about the BEM, you can check the paper [here](main.pdf) ↗️
+If you want to find out more about the BEM, you can check the paper [here](main.pdf).
 Instead, in the `presentation` folder you'll find the presentation slides.